 Have questions about what to expect on an assignment in another country or U.S. territory?
 Give us a call at 1.866.858.6269.

-Lindsay Wilcox is a healthcare writer and editor with more than 10 years of professional writing experience.
+Lindsay Wilcox is a communication professional with experience writing for the healthcare and entertainment industries as well as local government.
 When she’s not circling typos, she’s enjoying fish tacos and hanging out with her family.